scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/luck/index.md

 # Quantifying the Luckiest Seasons

-Using Pandas, we can query the total number of actual wins and wins against all opponents and group by player and season.
+Using Pandas, we can query the total number of actual wins and wins against all opponents ($$w_o$$) and group by player and season.

 ```python
 matchups.loc[matchups['type'] == 'regular'] /